-The author thanks three anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-He is grateful to co-authors, Edward Sennoga and Sean Turner for their many contributions to his understanding of the distributional effects of tax evasion.
-The author is also grateful to Roy Bahl, Kim Bloomquist, Brian Erard, Erich Kirchler, Jorge Martinez-Vazquez, Michael McKee, Matthew Murray, Friedrich Schneider, Joel Slemrod, and Benno Torgler for many helpful discussions over the years.
-Previous work by the author, especially joint work with Keith Finlay [3], has been used extensively throughout this paper.
+The authors thank several anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier versions.
+They are especially grateful to Keith Finlay, Edward Sennoga, and Sean Turner for their many contributions to the understanding of the distributional effects of tax evasion.
+The authors are also grateful to Roy Bahl, Richard Bird, Kim Bloomquist, Brian Erard, Erich Kirchler, Jorge Martinez-Vazquez, Michael McKee, Matthew Murray, Friedrich Schneider, Joel Slemrod, and Benno Torgler for many helpful discussions over the years.
+Version 2 of the article explores the effects of tax evasion on inequality, adds a new "Graphical abstract," and includes new "Key references" [1], [2], [5], [9], [12], [15].